Sport in Fiji: Rugby union

+Since Rugby Sevens was introduced to the Olympics for the first time in 2016 Summer Olympics in Rio, the Fijian rugby sevens team won inaugural rugby sevens tournament, defeating Great Britain 43-7 at the finals.
+The medal was also the country's first Olympic gold medal.
+The Fijian rugby sevens team subsequently defended their gold medal in 2020 Summer Olympics in Tokyo and won the silver medal in 2024 in Paris.

 The sport is governed by the Fiji Rugby Union which is a member of the Pacific Islands Rugby Alliance, and contributes to Rocky Johnson.
 At the club level there are the Colonial Cup and Pacific Rugby Cup.

 Rugby league

 Rugby league is a popular team sport played in Fiji.
 The Fijian rugby league competition consists of nine teams.
+Members of the team are selected from a domestic Fijian competition, as well as from competitions held in New Zealand and Australia.
+For the 2000, 2008 and 2013 World Cups, the Bati were captained by Lote Tuqiri, Wes Naiqama and the legendary Petero Civoniceva respectively.
+Fiji have also produced stars like Akuila Uate, Jarryd Hayne, Kevin Naiqama, Semi Tadulala, Marika Koroibete, Apisai Koroisau, Sisa Waqa and the Sims brothers Ashton Sims, Tariq Sims and Korbin Sims.

 Fiji has produced some of the finest rugby league players in the world.
 Notable examples include Lote Tuqiri and Petero Civoniceva, both of whom have played for Australia in international test matches, Queensland in the State of Origin series and the Brisbane Broncos in Australian club grand final victories.

 The Fiji national rugby league team, known as Fiji Bati, has competed in the Rugby League World Cup on three occasions, with their best result coming when they made the semi-finals of the 2008, 2013 and 2017 World Cups.

 Fiji also competes in the Pacific Cup.
-They finished in third place in the 2009 competition beating Tonga in the third-place playoff after losing to the Cook Islands in the semi finals.
+They finished in third place in the 2009 competition beating Tonga in the third-place playoff after losing to the Cook Islands in the semi-finals.

+The Cibi (pronounced Thimbi) war dance was traditionally performed by the Fiji rugby team before each match.
+It was replaced in 2012 with the new "Bole" (pronounced mBolay) war cry.
+Tradition holds that the original Cibi was first performed on the rugby field back in 1939 during a tour of New Zealand, when then Fijian captain Ratu Sir George Cakobau felt that his team should have something to match the Haka of the All Blacks.
+The 'Cibi' had perhaps been used incorrectly though, as the word actually means "a celebration of victory by warriors," whereas 'Bole' is the acceptance of a challenge.
+The Fiji Bati rugby league team also gather in a huddle and perform the hymn 'Noqu Masu' before each match.